• Skip to main content

 from fires the night-fog has muffled but not killed.

-The complete poem – as well as Williams’ commentary on it – was available on this archived website but since it is no longer available, here is the complete poem in .pdf format
+The complete poem – as well as Williams’ commentary on it – remains available on this archived website.

 Geoffrey Hill’s “In memoriam” (Poetry 189.3, pp. 187-191):